ChimeHQ/Neon/README.md

 - Latency to visible elements highlight
 - Latency to end-of-document highlight
 - Latency on keystroke
-- Precise invalidation on keystrokes
-- Precise invalidation on inter-file changes
+- Precise invalidation on keystroke
 - Highlight quality in the face of invalid syntax
 - Ability to apply progressively higher-quality highlighting
-- Precise indentation information
+- Precise indentation calculation

+Not all of these might matter you.
+Neon's components are fairly loosely-coupled, so maybe just one or two parts might be usable without the whole thing.

+## Language Support

+Neon is built around the idea that there can be multiple sources of information about the semantic meaning of the text, all with varying latencies and quality.

+- Language Server Protocol has semantic tokens, which is high quality, but also high latency.
+- tree-sitter](https://tree-sitter.github.io/tree-sitter/) is very good quality, and **can** be low-latency
+- Regex-based systems can have ok quality and low-latency
+- Simpler pattern-matching systems generally have poor quality, but have very low latency

+Neon includes built-in suport for tree-sitter via [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).
+Tree-sitter also uses separate compiled parsers for each language.
+Thanks to [tree-sitter-xcframework](https://github.com/krzyzanowskim/tree-sitter-xcframework), you can get access to pre-built binaries for the runtime and **some** parsers.
+It also includes the needed query definitions for those languages.
+This system is compatible with parsers that aren't bundled, but it's a lot more work to use them.

+## High-Level Architecture

+## Integration

+Neon's components need to react to various events:

+- the text is about to change
+- the text has changed
+- a text change has been processed and is now ready to accept styling
+- the visible text has changed
+- the styling has become invalid (ex: the theme has changed)

+How and where they come from depends on your text setup.
+And, not every components needs to know about all of these, so you may be able to get away with less.

+A very minimum setup could be produced with just an `NSTextStorageDelegate`.
+Monitoring the visible rect of the `NSTextView` will improve performance.

+Achieving guaranteed flicker-free highlighting is more challenging.
+You need to know when a text change has been processing by enough of the system that styling is possible.
+This point in the text change lifecycle is not natively supported by `NSTextStorage` or `NSLayoutManager`.
+It requires an `NSTextStorage` subclass.
+But, even that isn't quite enough unfortunately, as you still need to precisely control the timing of invalidation and styling.
+This is where `HighlighterInvalidationBuffer` comes in.
+I warned you this was complicated.

+## Relationship to TextStory

+[TextStory](https://github.com/ChimeHQ/TextStory) is a library that contains three very useful components when working with Neon.

+- `TSYTextStorage` gets you all the text change life cycle hooks without falling into the `NSString`/`String` bridging performance traps
+- `TextMutationEventRouter` makes it easier to route events to the components
+- `LazyTextStoringMonitor` allows for lazy content reading, which is essential to quickly open large documents

+You can definitely use Neon without TextStory.
+But, I think it may be reasonable to just make Neon depend on TextStory to help simplify usage.

+### Highligher

+This is the main component that coordinates the styling and invalidation of text.

+- Connects to a text view via `TextSystemInterface`
+- Monitors text changes and view visible state
+- Gets token-level information from a `TokenProvider`

+### HighlighterInvalidationBuffer

+In a traditional `NSTextStorage`/`NSLayoutManager` system (TextKit 1), it can be challenging to achieve flicker-free on-keypress highlighting.
+This class offers a mechanism for buffering invalidations, so you can precisely control how and when actual text style updates occur.

+### TextContainerSystemInterface (macOS only)

+An implementation of the `TextSystemInterface` protocol for an `NSTextContainer`-backed `NSTextView`.
+This takes care of the interface to `NSTextView` and `NSLayoutManager`, but defers `Token`-style translation (themes) to an external `AttributeProvider`.

-## TreeSitterClient
+### TreeSitterClient

 This class is an asynchronous interface to tree-sitter.
 It provides an UTF-16 code-point (`NSString`-compatible) API for edits, invalidations, and queries.
 It can process edits of `String` objects, or raw bytes.
 Invalidations are translated to the current content state, even if a queue of edits are still being processed.
+It is fully-compatible with reading the document content lazily.

+- Monitors text changes
+- Can be used to build a `TokenProvider`
+- Requires a function that can translate UTF-16 code points to a tree-sitter `Point` (line + offset)

-It goes through great lengths to provide APIs that can be both synchronous, asynchronous, or both depending on the state of the system.
-This kind of interface can be critical for prividing a flicker-free highlighting and live typing interactions.
+`TreeSitterClient` provides APIs that can be both synchronous, asynchronous, or both depending on the state of the system.
+This kind of interface can be important when optimizing for flicker-free, low-latency highlighting live typing interactions like indenting.

-TreeSitterClient requires a function that can translate UTF16 code points (ie `NSRange`.location) to a tree-sitter `Point` (line + offset).
+Using it is quite involved - here's a little example:

 ```swift
 import SwiftTreeSitter